 The PEARLS Story

-PEARLS was founded as a totally volunteer effort in 1993 by local entrepreneur and Executive Coach, Colleen Fitzgerald.
+PEARLS was founded as a volunteer effort in 1993 by local entrepreneur and Executive Coach, Colleen Fitzgerald.
 In the early 1990's Colleen was working deeply in the area of leadership development with many of her clients being professional women.

-The first PEARLS group was launched as an after school opportunity for girls at Jackie Robinson Middle School in 1993.
+The first PEARLS group was launched as an after school program for girls at Jackie Robinson Middle School in 1993.
 A small group of girls were committed to coming together once a week for honest conversations and to build trusting relationships.
 A primary focus of the group was to offer the girls, most of whom were facing the challenges of poverty and life in the central city, the opportunity to see and believe in their inherent beauty, power and potential.

 It was important for girls to know that no matter what the circumstances in their lives, they had 'precious and unique gifts and talents' to share with the world.
 PEARLS was about giving the girls a place to express themselves, build their confidence and articulate their dreams.